ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 Applying the Seal operation from the HPKE context produces an encrypted
-message, allowing the client to construct the following encrypted request:
+message, allowing the client to construct the following Encapsulated Request:

 ~~~ hex-dump
 01002000010001e23c23155374725580ec69fecead76afd9726fb4c47f301004